DimosMellios/DarkShotLearning/README.md

 # DarkShotLearning + DarkTNN
 **One Shot Learning with Siamese Neural Networks on Dark Web Images + Triplet Siamese Neural Networks with Triplet Loss**

-The datasets used for the experiements is consisted by 3500 images scraped from the Dark Web
+The datasets used for the experiments are consisted by 3500 images scraped from the Dark Web
   - There are 11 main categories